3geek14/Realms/Omnibus.md

 * It should be open to the public.
-* It needs to have been advertised with full event information at least two weeks before the date of the event.
-Advertisement must include at least one of the following means: Publication in The *View from Valehaven* or *Creathorne Chronicles*, posted on the *RealmsNet* Event Calendar, or sent through a mass mailing or electronic mailing, which must include the known addresses of all Realms EHs who have held Realms events in the previous year.
+* It needs to have been advertised with full event information at least two weeks before the date of the event [on RealmsNet]{.new}.
+[If RealmsNet is unavailable, a]{.new}dvertisement must include at least one of the following means [instead]{.new}: Publication in The *View from Valehaven* or *Creathorne Chronicles*, or sent through a mass mailing or electronic mailing, which must include the known addresses of all Realms EHs who have held Realms events in the previous year.
 * The location and the price of the event must be announced at least two weeks before the event is scheduled to take place.
-Any significant rule changes, especially those affecting normally legal powers and abilities of PCs, must be announced in the advertisement or mailing.
+Any significant rule changes, especially those affecting normally legal powers and abilities of PCs, must be announced in the advertisement.
 * The names of the EHs, at most one per day, must be announced at least 5 days before the event is scheduled to take place.
 * A site must be confirmed before an event can be advertised as a legal Realms